Consensys/doc.goquorum/docs/tutorials/private-network/create-a-raft-network.md

 ### 3. Update IP and port numbers

-Change directory into the `goQuorum` folder of the artifacts
+Go to the `goQuorum` directory of the artifacts:

 ```bash
 cd artifacts/goQuorum
 ```

-Update the IP and port numbers for all initial validator nodes in `static-nodes.json` and `permissioned-nodes.json` (if applicable)
+Update the IP and port numbers for all initial validator nodes in `static-nodes.json` and `permissioned-nodes.json` (if applicable).

-!!! example static-nodes.json
+!!! example "`static-nodes.json`"

     ```json
     [